 -

 Don't abandon other pathways.
-While you wait for TR to PR details, keep your Express Entry profile active and explore PNP options.
-Having multiple applications in play is smart — caps fill, criteria change, and you don't want to be stuck with zero options.
+Keep your Express Entry profile active and apply to any PNP stream you're eligible for.
+Having multiple applications in play is smart — PNP allocations fill, draw cutoffs move, and you don't want to be stuck with zero options.

 If you're an employer: